thePanz/og_forum/README.txt

    -AUTOMATIC FORUM PUBLICITY
       This turns on/off the automatic publicity of group forums.
-If a group forum has at least one post which is public, than entries will be made in the database to indicate that the forum and its container are also publicly browsable.
+If a group forum has at least one post which is public, then entries will be made in the database to indicate that the forum and its container are also publicly browsable.
 If a group forum does not have any public posts, then that forum will not be publicly browsable except as noted below in conjunction with other settings.